adammarcus930/HousePrices/README.md

 # House Price Regression Analysis

-This was project from an entry level kaggle compettion that orignally took place on 8/30/2016
+This was a project from an entry level kaggle compettion that orignally took place on 8/30/2016

 It was used as my first project to demonstrate my DS skills and was completed on 02/12/2018 with a RMSE score of 0.15453 using XGBoost